GEX Explained

 SpotGamma

 Industry standard for GEX data with detailed SPX and SPY gamma exposure analysis.
-Premium subscription.
+They pioneered retail access to this data.

 SPX Plays Discord